AI Shopping Assistants: How They Help You Save

 An AI shopping assistant works by turning a product photo into searchable visual signals.
 It looks for features such as logos, text, colors, shapes, packaging layout, barcodes, and model markings, then compares those signals with known products or visually similar listings.

 The process is not magic.
 Computer vision models estimate what the item is, optical character recognition may read visible text, and ranking systems return the closest matches.
 A clear photo of a sneaker outsole, skincare label, camera bump, or appliance plate can separate the correct product from a cheaper imitation.
-Visual identification helps when you have a photo but no name for the subject.
+Visual matching is useful when you snap a product you like but do not know its brand, model, or exact listing name.

 How to Use an AI Shopping Assistant